Storied Waters of Oregon

 Crater Lake, photograph by D. Wieprecht

-He finally went down to the lake and bathed, and instantly found his strength increased and saw that the people of his dreams were the genii of the waters–whether good or bad he could not guess.
-One day he caught a fish for food.
-A thousand water-devils came to the surface, on the instant, and seized him.
-They carried him to a rock on the north side of the lake, that stands two thousand feet above the water, and from that they dashed him down, gathering the remains of his shattered body below and devouring them.
-Since that taste, they have been eager for men’s blood.
-The rock on the south side of the lake, called the Phantom Ship, is believed by the Indians to be a destructive monster, innocent as it looks in the daytime.
+He finally went down to the lake, bathed, and instantly felt his strength increase.
+He noticed that the people from his dreams were the spirits of the waters—whether they were benevolent or malevolent, he could not tell.
+One day, he caught a fish for food, but a thousand water demons surfaced immediately and seized him.
+They carried him to a rock on the north side of the lake that rises two thousand feet above the water.
+From there, they dashed him down, gathering the remains of his shattered body below and devouring them.
+Since that moment, they have been eager for human blood.
+The rock on the south side of the lake, known as the Phantom Ship, is believed by the Native Americans to be a destructive monster, even though it appears innocent during the daytime.

 Amhuluk Monster of Forked Mountain